edamla/mediterraneanagency/_books/2021-09-01-uwais-al-qarani.md

 It was as if he had let go of both the heart and the world.
 He groaned in sorrow and said:
--O Prophet, who casts his sun as a shadow on the Throne, make the blessing of your gaze a com- rade to me!
+-O Prophet, who casts his sun as a shadow on the Throne, make the blessing of your gaze a comrade to me!
 <!--more-->